imagej/imagej.github.io/pages/MorphoLibJ.md

 it possible to **fill holes** that may appear in particles. ![Some applications of geodesic reconstruction.
-From left to right: original image, result of kill borders, result of fill holes.](MorphoLibJ-kill-borders-fill-holes.png
-"Some applications of geodesic reconstruction.
-From left to right: original image, result of kill borders, result of fill holes.")
+From left to right: original image, result of kill borders, result of fill holes.](/images/pages/MorphoLibJ-kill-borders-fill-holes.png "Some applications of geodesic reconstruction.
+From left to right: original image, result of kill borders, result of fill holes.")"

 #### Applications to grey level images